-This new initiative focuses on urban gardens, food justice, and community well-being in Watsonville and Pajaro, California.
+This initiative focuses on urban gardens, food justice, and community well-being in Watsonville and Pajaro, California.
 Despite their location in the agriculturally-rich Pajaro Valley, food insecurity is on the rise.
 Food security refers to sufficient, safe and nutritious food that fulfills household dietary needs and preferences.
 Often, the very people who labor in the food system are unable to put enough healthy food on the table for their own families.

 Initiated by Mesa Verde Gardens (MVG), urban community gardens involving low-income, primarily farm working families have emerged to address food insecurity & diet-related health issues while also promoting a sense of safety & pride.
 However, data to evaluate the impacts of community gardening in promoting overall community well-being is lacking.
 CAN’s Growing Justice project, empowers youth & MVG gardeners to understand the interrelated challenges of food insecurity, violence & poor environmental quality; assess the significance of community gardens; and gain practical skills that empower them to advocate for & spearhead changes in their community.